-We guarantee these easy peasy chocolate covered pretzels are guaranteed to be a conversation starter at your next cocktail party.
-We became reacquainted with them at a recent Christmas party where chocolate covered pretzel rods were carefully arranged in tall jars and plonked in a little red wagon along with other sweets, ostensibly for the kids.
+We guarantee these sorta swanky chocolate covered pretzels are guaranteed to be a conversation starter, whether you gift them at the holidays or simply set them out at your next party.
+We became reacquainted with them at a recent Christmas gathering where chocolate-covered pretzels were carefully arranged in tall jars and plonked in a little red wagon along with other sweets, ostensibly for the kids.
 But those sweetly salty sticks were drawing an equal amount of attention from the adults.
 Maybe more attention from the adults.
-And best yet, although the pretzels appeared to be store-bought, gourmet, and ridiculously pricey, they weren’t any of those things.
-They were simple, stunning, and swanky as heck.
+And best yet, although the pretzels appeared to be store-bought and ridiculously pricey, they weren’t any of those things.
+They were simple, stunning, and enticing as heck.
 As for being only for kids, forget that nonsense.
 The salty sweet crunchiness of these noshes actually work terrifically with cocktails.
 Here’s how to make them.
 Originally published December 30, 2015.–Renee Schettler Rossi

 Chocolate Covered Pretzels